Storyflow Logo

 Monica HQ logo

-Monica HQ is the open-source self-hostable personal CRM.
-For privacy-conscious users or those committed to open-source, Monica is the leading option.
+Camp: Manual-Structured.
+Monica HQ is the open-source, self-hostable personal CRM.
+For privacy-conscious users or open-source loyalists, it is the leading option, with genuinely rich relationship tracking: life events, gifts, how you met, conversation logs.

-Best for: Privacy-conscious or open-source-committed users.
-Not for: users without self-hosting capacity.
+Best for: Privacy-conscious or open-source-committed users who want full data ownership.
+Not for: users without the capacity to self-host.

-Pros: Free, open-source, full data ownership, rich relationship tracking (life events, gifts, conversations).
+Pros: Free and open-source, full data ownership, rich manual relationship tracking, active community.

-Cons: Self-hosting requires technical capacity, no auto-sync from email/LinkedIn, interface is functional rather than polished.
+Cons: Self-hosting takes technical capacity, no auto-sync from email or LinkedIn, and the interface is functional rather than polished.

-Verdict: Monica HQ is the right pick for privacy-conscious personal CRM.
+Verdict: Monica HQ is the right pick for privacy-first, manually maintained relationship tracking.

 7. Attio (Best Sales-Adjacent Personal CRM)